 How to Do a Natural Colon Cleanse at Home

-Colon cleanses are sometimes necessary.
-People normally get them before a medical procedure, like a colonoscopy.
-But there is a growing popularity amongst people who believe that the process of cleansing your colon will rid their insides of excess toxins that have built up over time.
-Many people are buying into the idea that a colon cleanse can serve as a reset for their insides.
+Whatever brought you here today – chronic bloat, increased immunity, unrelenting constipation – we salute you for looking after your digestive health.
+You might be wondering why and when a colon cleanse is necessary.
+People normally get colon cleanses before a medical procedure, like a colonoscopy.
+But there is a growing belief that the process of cleansing your colon can rid your insides of excess toxins that have built up over time.
+Many people feel that a colon cleanse can serve as a reset for their insides.

 Some people will resort to colonic hydrotherapy or colonic irrigation.
 During colonic hydrotherapy, large amounts of water and sometimes herbs or even coffee, are flushed through the colon using a tube that's inserted into the rectum.
-I’ve done it.
+Many of us at Team TUSHY have done it.
+Verdict?
+Done it.
 It feels wild.

-There are many perceived benefits of colon cleanses.
-Many believe that toxins from your gastrointestinal tract can cause a variety of health problems, such as arthritis and high blood pressure.
-They believe that colon cleansing improves health by removing toxins, boosting your energy and enhancing your immune system.
+Many people believe that colon cleansing improves health by removing toxins, boosting your energy and enhancing your immune system.
 If a full-blown irrigation system cycled through your rectum is not appetizing to you, there are plenty of home remedy colon cleanses out there that aren’t as invasive… or expensive.

 9 Natural Home Remedy Colon Cleanses